dist-svc/dsf-proto/src/operation/high-level-operations.md

----
-description: >-
-  This section covers the high-level processes for interacting with DSF, this is supported by lower level operations that enable storage and querying using the DHT, and publishing and subscription to se
----

 # High Level Operations

-This section covers the high-level processes for interacting with DSF, this is supported by lower level operations that enable storage and querying using the DHT.
+This section covers the high-level processes for interacting with DSF, this is supported by lower level operations that enable storage and querying using the DHT and subscription and publication of data to services.

 ## Connecting to the network